-The City's administration funding for FY 2018-2019 will adhere to the HUD-regulated 20% spending cap on general administration.
-The City will allocate approximately \$120,000 to City staffing for program administration.
+The City's administration funding for FY 2019-2020 of \$XXX,XXX adheres to the HUD-regulated 20% spending cap on general administration.
+The City will allocate approximately \$XXX,XXX to City staffing for program administration.
 As a CDBG entitlement recipient, the City is required by HUD to affirmatively further fair housing.
 Staff proposes to allocate \$10,000 to support Eden Council for Hope and Opportunity (ECHO Housing) to provide fair housing services to San Leandro residents.

-Additionally, the City will have an allocation of approximately \$160,000 in HOME funds from the Alameda County HOME Consortium.
-In order to comply with encumbrance and expenditure rules of the HOME program, these funds are combined with all the HOME Consortium member cities into an expenditure pool on an annual basis for the use of any HOME Consortium City who has an opportunity site ready for purchase or a shovel ready affordable housing development with a funding gap.
+Additionally, the City will have an allocation of \$XXX,XXX in HOME funds from the Alameda County HOME Consortium.
+In order to comply with encumbrance and expenditure rules of the HOME program, these funds are combined with all the HOME Consortium member cities into a pool of funds.
+These funds can be used by any HOME Consortium member City who has an opportunity site ready for purchase or an affordable housing development with a funding gap.
 HOME funds can be used for acquisition, rehabilitation, and/or new construction of affordable rental housing as well as tenant-based rental assistance to serve lower income households.
-In FY 2015-2016 the City used \$256,761 of this HOME Consortium pool of funds to loan to BRIDGE Housing for its 85-unit La Vereda (formerly San Leandro Senior Housing) development.
-The City's HOME allocation for FY 2018-2019, as well as for FY 2019-2020, will be used to repay an allocation loan with a remaining balance of \$500,000 which was provided to BRIDGE Housing in addition to other HOME loans made prior to 2015.
+In FY 2015-2016 the City used \$256,761 of the HOME Consortium pool of funds to assist BRIDGE Housing's 85-unit La Vereda (formerly San Leandro Senior Housing) development.
+The City's HOME allocation for FY 2019-2020 will be the last installment of funds used to repay this and two other allocations made by the HOME consortium in the last eight years.